 Boxall’s 1001 Books You Must Read Before You Die – a fun and active group that helps you tackle some of history’s greatest books in good company.

 To join a real-life book club, check your local library’s or an independent bookstore’s calendar of events.
-There’s also meetup.com and Facebook groups to aid your search.
+There’s also meetup.com and Facebook groups to help your search.

-Donating unwanted books will make you feel less guilty about leaving books unfinished – and it will help others to read more.
+Donating unwanted books makes you feel less guilty about leaving books unfinished – and it helps others to read more.

-You’re not getting rid of a book, after all, but passing it along to someone who’ll better appreciate it.
+You’re not getting rid of a book, after all, but passing it along to someone who’ll appreciate it more.

 You get frustrated and you wonder: why can’t they just get on with?